-- 1. To set the policy, criteria, and method of remuneration payment and nomination process for the Board of directors, Sub-Committee and Chief Executive Officer: - 2.
+- To set the policy, criteria, and method of remuneration payment and nomination process for the Board of directors, Sub-Committee and Chief Executive Officer; - 2.
 To nominate, determine, and propose the suitable directorial candidates as the setting criteria, in order to replace the retired directors of the Board or Sub-Committee, or Chief Executive Officer, or when those positions are vacant as well as the new position set by the Board of directors or set by laws, and then propose to the Board and / or the shareholder's meeting to approve; - 3.
-To draw up guideline for remuneration criteria and fix the remuneration for the Board of directors, Sub-Committee and Chief Executive Officer, either cash or non cash and propose to the Board of directors for approval.
+To draw up guideline for remuneration criteria and fix the remuneration for the Board of directors, Sub- Committee and Chief Executive Officer, either cash or non cash and propose to the Board of directors for approval.
 The remuneration for the Board of directors will be proposed to shareholders' meeting for final approval; - 4.
 To review the appropriateness of the current remuneration and nomination criteria; - 5.
 To perform any duties as designated by the Board.

-Nomination and Remuneration Committee's Meeting: In year 2016, Nomination and Remuneration Committee's meeting held a total of one meeting with the committee's attendance as detailed below:
+Nomination and Remuneration Committee's Meeting: In year 2018, Nomination and Remuneration Committee's meeting held a total of two meeting with the committee's attendance as detailed below:

-Name Position No. of Attendance / No. of Meeting (times) 1.
-Mr. Soon Tarasansombat Chairman of the Nomination a and 1/1 2.
-Mr. Chai Jroongtanapibarn Nomination and Remuneration n Committee 1/1 3.
-Mrs. Ratanavalee Gorsanan Nomination and Remuneration n Committee 1 / 1 4.
-Mr. Anake Pinvanichkul Nomination and Remuneration n Committee 1 / 1 5.
-Mr. Somjate Tretarnthip Nomination and Remuneration n Committee 1 / 1
+Na me Position No. of Attendance / No. of Meeting (times)

+1. Mr. Soon Tarasansombat Chairman of 2/2

+the Nomination and

+Remuneration Comm ittee

+2. Mr. Chai Jroongtanapibarr Nomination and 2/2

+Remuneration

+3. Mrs. Ratanav alee Gorsanan Nomination and 2/2

+Remuneration

+4. Mr. Anake Pinvanichkul Nomination and 2/2

+Remuneration

+5. Mr. Somjate Tretarnthip Nomination and 2/2

+Remuneration